 If a package that includes Adobe XD is deployed on a non-NTFS (FAT32, exFAT) drive, the installed app does not launch.

-After an admin uses SCCM to install a package, a user unistalls Adobe XD that was installed as part of the package.
+After an admin uses SCCM to install a package, a user uninstalls Adobe XD that was installed as part of the package.
 If the user logs out of the computer and then logs back in, Adobe XD is still available.
-The user is unable to unistall the app.
+The user is unable to uninstall the app.

 To work around this issue, the admin needs to uninstall the package using SCCM.